Stege, Denmark: History

+Stege in the 21st century

 The population has not varied much in recent years, remaining around 3,800 since the 1960s.
 Since the sugar factory closed in 1989, the economy now relies mainly on the service sector.

+The town has half-timbered houses, narrow streets and many restaurants and cafes.
+A microbrewery, Bryghuset Møn, produces nine different beers and includes a restaurant.
+Thorsvang, Danmarks Samlermuseum is a museum of collectables arranged in a variety of old shops typical of the early 20th century.
+It is located in the Lendemarke district of Stege.
+The annual Stege Festival occurs every Tuesday in July and the first Tuesday in August.

 Buildings of interest in Stege include: